IBM/ibm-cloud-functions-rest-api-trigger/README.md

 ```

 # 4. Clean up
-Remove the API mappings and delete the actions.
+## Remove the API mappings and delete the actions

 ```bash
 # Remove API base